dpkshetty/TEST-SalesEnablement-PowerVS-L3/docs/Part 3/03 Clickthru-AIXvsi.md

-Use this click through demonstration to provision an AIX virtual server image (VSI).
+Use this click through demonstration to provision an AIX virtual server instance (VSI).

 !!!
 Important